PaulHatch/Rebus.Redis/README.md

 await bus.ReplyAsync(replyMessage);
 ```

-However there are also some additional methods to allow some additional flexibility.
-Calling `GetReplyContext` in the
+There are also some additional methods to allow flexibility in cases like sagas where the handler is not ready to reply
-context of a Redis async request will return a context to allow you to send a reply at some later date.
-This context
+until some further action is taken.
+Calling `GetReplyContext` in the context of a Redis async request will return a
+context to allow you to send a reply at some later date.
+This context is just an identifier, it is safe to store and can
-can be added to a saga state, allowing a future message to reply to the original request.
+be added to a saga state, allowing a future message to reply to the original request.
 ```csharp
 var replyContext = messageContext.GetReplyContext();
 await replyContext.ReplyAsync(replyMessage);
 ```

-Additionally, the timeout for the caller is sent along with the request so that the recipient of a message can determine
+In addition, the timeout for the caller is sent along with the request so that the recipient of a message can determine
 how long the caller will be waiting for a response, which may be useful for cancelling a task or determining whether to
 send a response to the caller.